The test for building more complex baryons was by linking protons and neutrons into a chain. The next step is testing 3D.

 - Empty

-The choices made for this build-up require additional gluons, neutrinos and the like, but that will in essence not have a major impact on the mass manifestation of the nucleus.
+The choices made for this build-up require additional gamma photons, neutrinos, and the like, but that will, in essence, not have a major impact on the mass manifestation of the nucleus.

 Neutron : 939.565378(21) MeV/c2

-As can be seen, there is no significant impact when proton and neutron bonds are added.
-Additional gluons and neutrinos are not a problem as well.
-We only have to be a bit more modest with electrons.
+As can be seen, there is no significant impact when adding proton and neutron bonds the ‘mass’ of a proton or neutron.
+Additional gamma photons and neutrinos also pose no problem.
+We only need to be a bit more cautious with electrons.

 It is quite feasible that these building principles for the nuclei are the major drivers for the more complex nuclei.